Do you know how honey is produced and how important are bees for agriculture?

 The most famous local products are the cold cuts and the cheeses:

-Sausages with traditional pork are a cultural and gastronomic characteristic for Mykonos, with an important course in time.
+Sausages with traditional pork are a cultural and gastronomic characteristic of Mykonos, with an important course in time.
 In many farmhouses gastronomy remains an annual family celebration.
 The goal may no longer be to provide meat as an accompaniment to wild horta and vegetables in the cooking creations of the year, but it always functions as an event of collective memory that has to do with flavours and an occasion for reunion and feasting.

 Louza, made from local pork, is the top Mykonian product and can be found in many variations.
-It is made with pieces of the best fillet steeped in brine for a day, and after being flavored with cloves, oregano, and salt, they stay in the sun to dry and mature.
+It is made with pieces of the best fillet steeped in brine for a day, and after being flavoured with cloves, oregano, and salt, they stay in the sun to dry and mature.
 When made from brisket, it is called bubulo or small louza.
 The best way to eat louza is in very thin slices.

 Sausages, one of the best Mykonian dishes, are made with fat-free pork and are flavored with peppers and oregano.